humanmade/coding-standards/readme.md

 This is a codified version of [the Human Made style guide](http://engineering.hmn.md/how-we-work/style/).
 We include phpcs, ESLint, and stylelint rules.

+## Contributing

+We welcome contributions to these standards and want to make the experience as seamless as possible.
+To learn more about contributing, please reference the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Setup

 Each ruleset is available individually via Composer or NPM.
 To install the needed ruleset, use one of the following commands: